IT-Sadok/Task-1/README.md

 Use SOLID principles to organize code.
 Use LINQ and appropriate collections (List<T>, Dictionary<TKey, TValue>, etc.) to process and aggregate data.
 A minimal console menu for selecting actions.

-// 29.04.2025 Task-1 project (library management, in the console refered to as "Digital Content" for a stylistic reason.
-Done with assistance of Cursor AI.
-// 30.04.2025 Feedback on remormating the upload recieved, adhering to the changes.